robinbb/blog/src/hugo/content/about/results.md

 ---

-I am a hands-on team leadership consultant for deep-tech software teams.
+I am a hands-on leadership consultant for deep-tech software teams.

 Here are the results that I get: